 Now comes the most rewarding part of your undergraduate education: graduating.

 It's normal to get lost in the chaos of purchasing your cap and gown, wrapping up final projects, and saying goodbye to friends on campus.
 However, you shouldn't let these things distract you from being ready for reality after you cross that stage.

-Hopefully you've spent your years wisely building up your network, interning or securing an internship, and putting your studies to good use on the job.
+Hopefully you've spent your years in college wisely building up your network, interning or securing an internship, and gaining work experience.
 Here's how to absolutely crush the competition after graduation and land your first "real" job.

 Leverage Your Internship Experience

 Believe it or not, your career can start from something as simple as an internship.
 Never take an opportunity like that for granted!
 You never know if you'll meet your future boss or network your way into a large company through an internship.